Py-Kat/py-space-api/README.md

 reason to do so yet.

 To access these, input your
-NASA API key or ignore
+NASA API key, or leave
-this step if you plan
+the parameter empty to use
-on only using the Demo
+the NASA Demo Key.
-Key.
-This is done like
-so:

 ```
 python